 A medium lightweight trekking towel to dry your hair, face and hands after a rainy days trekking.

 Toilets and toilet paper

 Toilets on Kilimanjaro are notoriously bad.
-You can decide to brave the toilets or you could request that your tour operator organize a portable loo which will be carried and setup at each camp by a porter.
+You can decide to brave the toilets or you could request that your tour operator organise a portable loo which will be carried and setup at each camp by a porter.
 This is completely up to you.
 We have used both and although a portable loo is pleasant, we feel it removes the authenticity of trekking on Mount Kilimanjaro.
 Portable loos can usually be hired for approximately $150-$200.
 You will also need to bring your own toilet paper – one roll should be sufficient.

-Book / Kindle
+Books / Kindle

 You should have trekking and travel insurance for Mount Kilimanjaro.
 Remember to write down your policy number and ideally carry a copy of your policy on you.
 If something does go wrong on the trek you will want to contact your insurance company immediately.
-We have written a detailed guidance article on how to choice the right insurance cover here.
+We have written a detailed guidance article on how to choose the right insurance cover here.

 Alternatively you can get a quote from World Nomads.